iechor/docs/content/admin/organization/general-settings.md

 ---
-description: Learn how to manage settings for organizations using Docker Admin Console.
+description: Learn how to manage settings for organizations using iEchor Admin Console.
 keywords: organization, settings, Admin Console
 title: General organization settings
 ---

 {{< include "admin-early-access.md" >}}

-This section describes how to manage organization settings in the Docker Admin Console.
+This section describes how to manage organization settings in the iEchor Admin Console.

 ## Configure general information

-General organization information appears on your organization landing page in Docker Hub.
+General organization information appears on your organization landing page in iEchor Hub.

 This information includes:
  - Organization Name